The Brunel Trophy 2019

-2: Ian Anderson, Simon Baker, Cliff Blofield, Tom Chapman, Frank Jones.
+2: Ian Anderson, Simon Baker, Cliff Blofield, Marcus Evans, Wayne Felton, Frank Jones.

-1: Giles Ashton, John Chester, Anna Clarke, Derek Clew, Marcus Evans, Miles Farren, Mike Kleinsteuber, Jerry Limb, Mathew Nicholls, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann, Damian Thomson, David Wilson.
+1: Giles Ashton, Richard Biddle, John Chester, Anna Clarke, Derek Clew, Miles Farren, Elias Hamati; Mike Kleinsteuber, Jerry Limb, Mathew Nicholls, Fred North, Steffen Nowak, Luke Owen, Jysen Quah, Hugh Swann, Damian Thomson, David Wilson.

 The qualification process for the 2019 tournament